Get in touch with us

 The Lisbon Metro has four main transit lines, connecting the city’s major sections; each line is distinguished by colour and symbol iconography, making it easy to understand for locals and tourists alike.

 Linha Azul, the blue line, features a seagull icon, and runs from Santa Apolónia to Reboleira.
-This metro line connects to the railway stations of Santa Apolónia and Sete Rios (accessible through Jardim Zoológico metro station).
-It links major sought-out areas of Lisbon, such as Terreiro do Paço (also known as Praça do Comércio), Marquês de Pombal (crossing to yellow line), Jardim Zoológico, Colégio Militar and Reboleira, in the parish of Amadora, one of the larger ones within Lisbon.
+This metro line is connected to the railway stations of Santa Apolónia and Sete Rios (accessible through Jardim Zoológico metro station).
+It links major sought-out areas of Lisbon, such as Praça do Comércio (also known as Terreiro do Paço), Marquês de Pombal (that also links to the yellow line), Jardim Zoológico, Colégio Militar and Reboleira, in the parish of Amadora, one of the larger ones within the Lisbon Metropolitan Area.

 Linha Amarela, the yellow line, features a sunflower icon, and runs across Rato to Odivelas.
 This metro line connects to the railway station of Entrecampos.
-It links to other important areas of Lisbon, such as Marquês de Pombal (crossing with blue line) Saldanha, Campo Pequeno, Campo Grande, Lumiar, to the northwestern city of Odivelas.
+It also links to other important areas of Lisbon, such as Marquês de Pombal (crossing with blue line) Saldanha, Campo Pequeno, Campo Grande, Lumiar, to the northwestern city of Odivelas.

-Linha Verde, the green line features a caravel icon, and runs across Cais do Sodré to Telheiras.
+Linha Verde, the green line features a caravel icon and runs across Cais do Sodré to Telheiras.
 This metro line connects to the railway station of Cais do Sodré, which is a terminus hub for the Cascais train line, and other Lisbon buses and trams.
-It also connects to a ferry line of the same name, providing access to some of the key areas in the Lisbon South Bay.
-The Green metro line travels through hotspot Lisbon downtown locations, such as Chiado (in Baixa-Chiado metro station, also connecting to the Blue line), Rossio (also connecting to the Rossio railway station), Intendente, Anjos, Arroios, Alameda (also crossing to the Red metro line), Areeiro, and Roma.
-The latter two converge at a single railway station – Roma-Areeiro, which enables you to transfer onto the Sintra and Azambuja railway lines.
+It also connects to a ferry line of the same name, providing access to some key areas in the Lisbon South Bay.

 Lastly, the Linha Vermelha, the red line features a compass, and runs across São Sebastião to the Lisbon Airport; the São Sebastião station, as a terminus hub, crosses over between the blue and red lines within the neighbourhood of São Sebastião da Pedreira in Avenidas Novas parish.